 Browse the range of Coopers Walkers.

 Aids such as showerboards, bathboards and bath seats, allow users a sense of independence and dignity, whilst assisting with mobility in the bathroom.
 Options such as grab rails, or a shower/commode chair can allow for independent washing or toileting.
 Commodes may be a good solution for those less able to make it to the bathroom.
 If you’re looking to remodel your bathroom you might want to read our previous blog post on how to make your bathroom accessible.

 A number of mobility aids are available with a higher maximum user weight for larger users.
-For example, Coopers stocks a permanent user crutch, an extra heavy duty rolling walker and an extra heavy duty walking frame – all available as a more robust solution.
+For example, Coopers stocks a permanent user crutch and an extra heavy duty rolling walker – both available as a more robust solution.